codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

- recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.
+Recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.

 # Link to resource: